 Q: What is Rimrose Valley?

-It’s a 2.4 mile stretch of mainly unmanaged open space surrounded by the communities of Thornton, Ford, Litherland, Waterloo and Crosby.
+A: It’s a 2.4 mile stretch of mainly unmanaged open space surrounded by the communities of Thornton, Ford, Litherland, Waterloo and Crosby.
 Home to many species of wildlife, plants and fungi, Rimrose Valley is an essential green space used by the tens of thousands of people who live around it as an escape from what is an otherwise heavily built up and traffic saturated area.
 Rimrose Valley is essential for the physical and mental health of the people who live near to it.
 It’s also a green transportation route, making it possible for people to get between communities on foot or bike, easily, healthily and quickly.

 Q: Why does Rimrose Valley need to remain road free?

-A road through Rimrose Valley will severely harm the tens of thousands of people who live around it and deprive future generations of the last remaining essential green space in the area.
+A: A road through Rimrose Valley will severely harm the tens of thousands of people who live around it and deprive future generations of the last remaining essential green space in the area.
 With some severe pockets of deprivation and a heavily built up and pollution ridden environment, Rimrose Valley is all many people have to maintain a positive state of health and wellbeing.
 If a road were to go ahead, we will suffer the long term losses, and all for a project that will serve no benefit to us whatsoever.

 Q: Why does Highways England want to build a dual carriageway through Rimrose Valley?